caesar003/todo/README.md

 # Todo Node CLI

-A command-line to-do list manager built with Node.js.
+A command-line to-do list manager built with Node.js and TypeScript.
 This tool allows users to manage tasks directly from the terminal, with options for adding, deleting, updating, listing, and viewing task details.
 It also supports starting and finishing tasks, making it easy to track progress.

 ## Features